 A: Yes.
 In 2012, CCF expanded its grantmaking to include arts education organizations.
 These organizations may serve a K-12 constituency but must also meet the other requirements for CCF’s arts grantmaking.

 Fellowship for Visual Artists

-The Fellowship for Visual Artists is a chief initiative of CCF’s art programs.
+The Fellowship for Visual Artists (FVA) is a chief initiative of CCF’s art programs.
 CCF annually awards one-year fellowships to outstanding emerging and mid-career artists working in the visual arts.
 Each year, at least 14 artists are chosen by panels of art professionals to receive a one-year fellowship based on artistic merit and commitment to Los Angeles.
 CCF Fellows receive:

 - $15,000 one-year, unrestricted grant for emerging artists

 - $20,000 one-year, unrestricted grant for mid-career artists